They went round and round in such a magnificent manner.

 Seika was picking a fight and Eikou was rising to the bait.
 He shouted, “Engaging in personal conversations with concerned parties will cast the autonomy of the verdict into doubt!”

 The sentencing stage of a trial was carried out by the clemency magistrate, the sentencing magistrate, and a justice.
 Those three and no one else.
-Outside parties could not be allowed to sway the deliberations process.
+Outside parties could not be allowed to sway the process.
 This was necessary to prevent corrupt and even well-intentioned officials from interfering in the verdict.

 As part of the cross-examination process, the sentencing magistrate interviewed the victims and the clemency magistrate sought out the opinions of the victims and their families.
-The justice could not go around independently granting audiences to the victims.
+The chief justice could not go around independently granting audiences to the victims.
 Doing so would taint any decision Eikou handed down.

 Furthermore, the emperor had purportedly left the matter in their hands.
 Eikou’s decision would thus reflect upon the imperial government as a whole.
 There was no room for any distrust in the final outcome.
-And even if there was no question about the integrity of the decision, the trust of the people in the Department of Justice hung on the verdict Eikou handed down.
+Even if there was no question about the integrity of the decision, the trust of the people in the Department of Justice hung on the verdict Eikou handed down.

 On top of all that, there was the Daishikou.
 Enga was uncompromising about his opposition to the death penalty.
 Were Eikou to endorse capital punishment in his verdict and it became known that he had met with Shunryou’s parents, that alone would give Enga grounds for overruling the decision and rendering any objections moot.